 j.
 Motorised Buggies: Players and supporters must walk the courses at all times during a competitive round of golf at the Finals.
 Only players in the match with authorisation from the Tournament Referee due to medical conditions are allowed the use of golf buggies during a competitive round, however in such cases the Organisers have no jurisdiction whatsoever over individual golf clubs when it comes to the use of buggies on their course.

 k.
 Speed of Play: Players must at all times play without undue delay.l.
 All matches should be played to a result as count back may have to be used in the Grand Finals.
 See 6.3.
 Notifying Results It will be the responsibility of the winning team in each match to notify the result to the Tournament Office.
-This must be done either online at www.matchplaygolf.co.uk or by first class post on the card provided.
-As there are eight qualifying rounds to organise it is vital that results are notified as soon as possible.
-For matches played over the last weekend the captain (or in his or her absence a designated team member) should enter the result online or email it to email@example.com as soon as the match is finished.
+This must be done either online at www.matchplaygolf.co.uk/enter-result or by first class post to the address on the website.
+As there are seven / eight qualifying rounds to organise depending on whether you are in the Men's / Ladies competition it is vital that results are notified as soon as possible.
+For matches played over the last weekend the captain (or in his or her absence a designated team member) should enter the result online at www.matchplaygolf.co.uk/enter-result or email it to email@example.com as soon as the match is finished.
 Where possible the result of all rounds will be published through Social Media and on the tournament website.

 3. Courtesy of the Course

 There is no further fees or green fees after the £60 entry fee has been paid.
 Home clubs must extend courtesy of the course to visiting teams for competitive rounds.
 If that is not possible,home players must be responsible for paying the agreed fees of visiting players.
-It is also hoped that home clubs will endeavour to make a practice round possible for visiting clubs, if requested to do so, or, if that is not possible, at least offer the visiting team a reduced green fee.
+It is also hoped that home clubs will endeavour to make a practice round possible for visiting clubs at Members Guest rates.
 As this is a matchplay competition a practise round can be played on the day of play or beforehand.
 Green fees at the Grand Finals will be paid by Matchplay Golf.